 In 2007, a reunion was cited between Shaq and Penny.
 At the time, Shaq was playing for the Miami Heat.
 The signing sparked the need for a retro of the Penny II’s which was originally made to be a player exclusive with the colors matching that of the team.
 Several retroes and a limited edition featured in the Sole Collector Penny Pack in 2011 were released subsequently.

-The year 2016 honors the 20th year anniversary of the Nike Air Penny II and several re-releases and a variety of colorways were made available.
+The year 2016 honors the 20th year anniversary of the Nike Air Penny II and several re-releases and a variety of colorways were made available by Nike.

 - The shoes' upper is a mix of authentic leather, Nubuck, and synthetic leather.